 Benefits of Employing Returning Parents

-Unfortunately, many employers overlook returning parents, not realising the skills they possess and the vast value they present.
+Unfortunately, many employers overlook returning parents, not realising the skills they possess and the value they offer as employees.
 These individuals have the potential to fill the skills gaps within your business and hold many enhanced skills.

-Here are some of the benefits of hiring a returning parent:
+Here are just some of the benefits of hiring returning parents:

 It is very common for employees and the management structure to get caught up in the fast-paced environment of UK business.
-Having the fresh perspective of a parent who has spent a considerable amount of time out of work will keep your organisation in check.
+Having the fresh perspective of a parent who has spent a considerable amount of time out of work will help to keep your organisation on track.

-As returning parents will now fall into a new customer category, they will also have a first-hand insight into the minds and thoughts of these consumers.
-This is something your business can tap into and use to your advantage when targeting this type of market.
+As returning parents will now fall into a new customer category, they will also have a first-hand insight into the mindset of these consumers.
+This is something many businesses can tap into and use to their advantage when targeting this segment of the market.

-Raising a child is no small task, especially if it’s their first time.
-Returning parents will embody the characteristics resilience and patience which are transferable to the workplace.
-This can also relate to challenging themselves further than before, with increased perseverance and determination to successfully complete tasks and overcome problems.
+Raising a child is no small task, especially for first-time parents.
+Returning parents will have newfound resilience and patience which are skills that transfer extremely well to the workplace.
+This can also relate to challenging themselves further than before.
+Return-to-work parents have increased perseverance and determination to successfully complete tasks and overcome problems.

 How to Attract and Retain Returning Parents

-Offering flexible working hours is key to attracting and retaining returning parents.
-Transitioning back to work after maternity paternity, or adoption leave is an emotional and challenging task, especially so for new parents.
+Offering flexible working or providing remote working is key to attracting and retaining returning parents.
+Transitioning back to work is an emotional and challenging time for parents.
+Therefore, offering them the flexibility to find a work/life balance that suits them is essential.
+They will be doing their best to work around their other commitments.